OSGeo/OSGeoLive-doc/en/quickstart/geokettle_quickstart.rst

 What Next?
 ================================================================================

-Take a look at the GeoKettle user and developer documentation and tutorials available on the `wiki <http://wiki.spatialytics.org>`_ of the project.
-Do not hesitate also to ask for help on the Spatialytics `forum <http://www.spatialytics.com/forum>`_.
+Take a look at the documentation available on the Spatialytics `documentation center <http://docs.spatialytics.com/doku.php?id=en:spatialytics_etl>`_.
+Do not hesitate also to ask for help on the Spatialytics `forum <http://forum.spatialytics.com>`_.